rokopi-byte/TFSagemakerDetection/README.md

 First, I would like to thank the following user for their work: [svpino](https://github.com/svpino/tensorflow-object-detection-sagemaker),  [douglasrizzo](https://github.com/douglasrizzo/detection_util_scripts)

 Part of this repo is taken from them and slightly adapted and everything is put together.
 We are going to use the Tensorflow Object Detection API v.1.14 on Tensorflow-GPU 1.15 for the training with a docker image on AWS Sagemaker.
 Specifically we will use a pretained model for transfer learning on a custom class and inference on Raspberry PI 4.
 Content of this repo:

-* src_code: main code to be put in the container.
+* src_code: main code for the container to launch the training with Tensorflow Object Detection API.
-* Dockerfile: dockerfile to build the container.
+* Dockerfile: dockerfile to build the container with Tensorflow Object Detection API and Coco API installed.
 * Scripts for data preparation
-* Scripts for inference

 ## Install Tensorflow Object Detection API